AmericanAirlines/Hangar/README.md

 #### Authentication

-Authentication uses OAuth via Slack but it can be easily modified to use a new callback from a different OAuth provider.
-See the [Slack](#slack) section below for full details on how to setup and configure your Slack app.
+Authentication uses OAuth via Ping Federate OR Slack but it can be easily modified to use a new callback from a different OAuth provider.
+See the [Ping Federate](#ping-federate) or [Slack](#slack) below for full details on how to setup and configure your SSO solution.

 #### Feature Utilization